Code for Quiz 6, more dplyr and our first interactive chart using echarts4r.

 filter(year == 2018)

-drug_subset %>% left_join(health_subset)
+drug_subset join with columns in health_subsetdrug_subset %>% left_join(health_subset)

 # A tibble: 13 x 6